SkylineCommunications/Skyline.DataMiner.CICD.Tools.DataMinerDeploy/CICD.Tools.DataminerDeploy/README.md

 > Usage of the Skyline.DataMiner.CICD.Tools.Packager tool or downloading from the catalog will not result in Legacy packages.
 > Legacy packages come from deprecated Package Creation software or manual creation.

+> **Note**
+> Deployment with a local artifact requires a minimum DataMiner version of  Release 10.3.0  or feature release 10.3.2

  ### Basic Command